 Hi, I’m Jason Clarke.
-I’m a writer and family guy interested in technology, movies, and travel.
+I’m a family guy and writer.
 This is my personal website, where I’ve been writing since 2003.

-By day, I’m Director, New Client Strategy with 10up, a global digital agency, where I help current and potential clients plan and build world-class websites.
-Outside of work, I enjoy spending time with family, reading, watching movies, and being outside.
+During the work day, I’m Director of Account Strategy with 10up, a global digital agency, where I help our clients plan and build world-class experiences for the web and mobile devices.
 Previously, I’ve been a front-end developer, agency leader, consultant in the early days of blogs, author of a best-selling book, and groundskeeper with a college facilities department.